How to install and set up a navigational marine compass in your sea kayak

 The orientation of the compass globe and lubber lines should be casually checked at least annually and before any big trips, as rescue practice and other rough handling can knock a compass loose in its mount.
 You can easily realign your compass as outlined above, or occasionally check it against those of your paddling partners while on the water.
 Carefully point your bow at a distant landmark, such as a lighthouse, radio tower, or distinct mountain peak or lonely tree, and see what bearing your compass indicates.
 Ask your paddling partner to do the same and compare bearings; if they do not agree, one of you has a whacky navigation device, and we cannot have that.
 Someone needs to go home and re-align his lubber lines or calibrate his compass.

 Periodically check the deflection of the compass; lay the boat on the ground or in work cradles and observe whatever graduation mark the lubber line indicates on the rotating card, say, “270”, or due west.
 Move a magnet or a large screwdriver close to the compass to gently make the card rotate off that mark by 30 degrees or so, and hold it there a moment until the card stops moving.
 Quickly move the magnet away several feet and observe the card; it should gently and smoothly swing back to settle on the original mark.
-If, instead, the card pauses or ‘hangs up’ somewhere along the way, or settles on a mark five degrees off the original mark, this is an indication of inconsistent deflection, and it is unreliable for navigation.
+If, instead, the card pauses or ‘hangs up’ somewhere along the way, or settles on a mark several degrees off the original mark, this is an indication of inconsistent deflection, and it is unreliable for navigation.
 Contact the manufacturer for repair or replace it with a new unit.

 “… Measures Seas and Lands”